TimoGuy/DemoEngine/TestGUI/ideapad.md

   *This is gonna be similar to Unity's Timeline feature.
 It will be usable for animation/skinned meshes and cutscenes bc then you'll be able to align sounds or movements with this system.*

+  - [ ] Create a state machine
+    - [ ] It'll just be animations floating around and a place to put parameters to control when these animations get put in.
+    - [ ] Make sure there's error checking (i.e. if two animation states have the same exact variables)

+  - [ ] State machine tester
+    - [ ] NOTE: you should be able to set different blend times depending on the previous animation you're coming from

+  - [ ] Ability to create blendtrees

+  - [ ] *When this is finished*, please rewrite the animation system for PlayerCharacter.cpp so that it uses this animation system instead of the hardcoded system that's in there.
+    - [ ] Omake (i.e. nokoshitakedo kore sae areba motto kono implementation ga kantan ni naru hazu): charged attacks should set player flatvelocity to 0